Ataraxia1339/CommandGen/README.md

   - For Potions of Fire Resistance and Splash Potions of Fire Resistance, type "fire_res" and "splash_fire_res" respectively.
 - Select "Gold Helmet" and/or "Soul Speed Boots" to be equipped with that item (selecting "Soul Speed Boots" gives you Iron Boots enchanted with Soul Speed II).
 - You can choose the dimension the command takes you to with the drop-down menu at the top.
-  - "Overworld" results in the command to leaving you where you are.
+  - "Overworld" results in the command leaving you where you are.
   - "Nether" results in the command creating a nether portal.
   - "End" results in the commmand creating an end portal.
 - Click "Generate", then "Copy".
 This copies a `/give` command that gives you the command block.